Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 the corresponding SCHC ACK fragment even if that fragment has already been received.
 The ACK bitmap is 1 bit long and is always 1.
-If the SCHC gateway receives this ACK, it proceeds to send the next window fragment If the retransmission timer elapses and the SCHC gateway has not received the ACK of the current window it retransmits the last fragment.
+If the SCHC gateway receives this ACK, it proceeds to send the next window fragment.
+If the retransmission timer elapses and the SCHC gateway has not received the ACK of the current window it retransmits the last fragment.
 The SCHC gateway tries retransmitting up to MAX_ACK_REQUESTS times before aborting.